 6. Fact check: did Catherine collect erotic furniture?

 She probably did not collect erotic furniture.
 The proof for its existence is dodgy, at best.

 Rumour had it that Catherine had an erotic room, decorated with erotic furniture, in one of her palaces.
 It was supposed to be either in Gatchina Palace or in Catherine Palace.

 Dismissing Gatchina is easy.
 She built it for her lover Orlov, but since he died shortly after it was finished, she gave it to her son, Paul.
 Catherine never lived there.
 If there was an erotic room in that palace, someone else built it.

 Next is Catherine Palace in Tsarkoye Selo.
 This is a better candidate.
 Catherine II did live there and remodeled the interiors.
 After her death, though, the palace belonged to other tsars for more than 100 years.
 This is the palace where Tsar Nicolas II was held prisoner with his family.

-In 1917, the monarchy fell, and the palace went to communist hands.
+In 1917, the Russian monarchy fell, and the palace went to communist hands.
 If there was an x-rated room, it is surprising that the tsar’s prison guards or the communists did not publicize that fact to discredit the monarchy.

 Then, Nazi troops invaded Russia during World War II.
 So Russian curators went to the Tsarkoye Selo palaces to salvage everything possible before the Nazis arrived.
 They did not report an erotic room or erotic furniture.

 Afterwards, the Nazis occupied the Tsarkoye palaces.
 They looted what was left and sent it to Germany.
-And the Nazis used the buildings as barracks.
+The Nazis used the buildings as barracks.

 And that is when the rumour revived.
 Two German soldiers said they saw the erotic room and took pictures of it.

 But there are a lot of holes in their story.
 For example, they said they filed a report about it.
 The report was never found.
 They said they entered the palace in 1940.
 But Germany occupied Russia only in 1941.
 And why, out of the hundreds of soldiers that lived in the Catherine Palace, only these two saw the mischievous room?
 The Gestapo was headquartered in the palace next door, and they did not notice an erotic room, either.